D13David/ctf-writeups/capturepoint535324/rev/ransomware_unchained/README.md

 140001750    }
 ```

-A cleaned up reipmplementation of the functionality looks like this:
+A cleaned up reimplementation of the functionality looks like this:

 ```c
 void DecodeConfig(uint8_t* data, int size)